Help Shape the Future of Santa Rosa!

 What is a General Plan?

-While the goals and policies of the General Plan guide day-to-day decisions regarding housing and commercial development, infrastructure improvements, and decisions related to public service and facility improvement, it also supports programs that provide neighborhood social services and protect natural resources within the City.
-It is also a vital baseline document for environmental review of private and public projects within the City.
+While the goals and policies of the General Plan guide day-to-day planning decisions (housing, commercial development, infrastructure improvements, public services, facility improvements), it also supports programs that provide neighborhood social services and protect natural resources.

-Since the General Plan was adopted, the City has experienced low housing production and increased homelessness, the destruction of housing and displacement of residents by the Tubbs fire, the impact of cannabis business activity on industrial and commercial land, and the annexation of the Roseland community into the City, an approximately 714 acre area in southwest Santa Rosa).
+Since the 2009 General Plan was adopted, the City has experienced low housing production and increased homelessness, the destruction of housing and displacement of residents by the Tubbs fire, the impact of cannabis business activity on industrial and commercial land, and the annexation of the Roseland community into the City (an approximately 714 acre area in southwest Santa Rosa).
 In addition, State Law now requires the City’s General Plan to address infrastructure and service deficiencies, and environmental degradation within designated disadvantaged community areas within the City.